spiral/framework/README.md

 Spiral Framework is a High-Performance PHP/Go Full-Stack framework and over sixty PSR compatible components.
 The Framework execution model is based on a hybrid runtime where some services (GRPC, Queue, WebSockets, etc) handled on Application Server - RoadRunner.
 The PHP code of your application will stay in memory between the requests (the framework provides a set of instruments to avoid memory leaks).

-The Spiral Framework is the result of a decade of trial and error and currently used on production on multiple enterprise applications.

 [App Skeleton](https://github.com/spiral/app) ([CLI](https://github.com/spiral/app-cli), [GRPC](https://github.com/spiral/app-grpc), [Admin Panel](https://github.com/spiral/app-keeper)) | [spiral.dev](https://spiral.dev/) | [**Documentation**](https://spiral.dev/docs) | [Twitter](https://twitter.com/spiralphp) | [CHANGELOG](/CHANGELOG.md) | [Contributing](https://github.com/spiral/guide/blob/master/contributing.md)